 - To draw visitors to unique geologic features and help educate them

-The DCNR Bureau of Topographic and Geologic Survey, also known as the Pennsylvania Geological Survey, is a good place to start an inquiry into the geology of Pennsylvania.
+The DCNR Bureau of Geological Survey, also known as the Pennsylvania Geological Survey, is a good place to start an inquiry into the geology of Pennsylvania.

 - Research the state’s geologic resources and topography